martysama0134/how-to-general/freebsd-tips/how-to-fix-the-new-pkg-in-fbsd-9.md

 # How to fix the new pkg in Freebsd 9
-In fbsd 9, there are two kind of package management, pkg and pkg-tools.
+In fbsd 9, there are two kind of package management tools, pkg and pkg-tools.

 `pkg` is the new one, and has been installed without any configuration, which is why it doesn't work most of the times.